mrpnkt/gravagrabber/README.md

 Retrieve a gravatar image dynamically from any e-mail address.

-gravagrabber_min.html is a minimized version that runs in any modern browser.
+Download all files and open gravagrabber.html in any modern browser.

 ## Credits